samfargo/townscout/README.md

 * Density‑adaptive snap radius heuristics.
 ---

-**Status:** POI overhaul complete with overlays system.
-T_hex compute + overlays + demo min‑based tiles are fully implemented and achieve 100% coverage for dense brands.
-D_anchor + full GPU composition remain the target design; this doc reflects the current reality and the end‑state architecture.
+**Status:** POI overhaul complete.
+T_hex compute + D_anchor + demo anchor‑mode tiles are implemented.
+GPU composition is the core design; overlays have been removed to simplify the system.

 ---